niccoloraspa/demo-flux-sealed-secrets/README.md

-# Secrets management with FluxV2
+# Secrets management with FluxV2 using Bitnami Sealed Secrets

 This repository contains a quick demo on secrets management with Bitnami Sealed Secrets in a Flux workflow.